Luke 13:18-21

 Is it transforming your life, so that you don’t have to tell everybody that you’re saved, you’re a Christian, but other people come to you and say, hey, what’s different about your speech?
 Your behavior?
 Is it visible?
 Is the visible connected to what’s internally a reality to you.
 So important, because a transforming life is evidence of a power that comes only from God.
 The dough does not change itself, right?
 It’s called the fruit of the spirit because it’s only spiritually produced by him.
 Many people try to mimic it.
 Many people claim it.
 Only kingdom citizens have it.

 Fifth point: The kingdom fulfills our dominion.
 The kingdom fulfills our dominion.
 The kingdom of God actually fulfills what God set forth to accomplish from the very beginning.
-I’d like you to turn to the first chapter of the Bible, Genesis chapter one, just, just briefly, and follow this with me.
-Starting in Genesis 1:27.
-We read, “that God created man in his own image and the image of God he created him; male and female he created them.”
+I’d like you to turn to the first chapter of the Bible, Genesis chapter 1, just, just briefly, and follow this with me.
+Starting in Genesis 1:27, we read, “that God created man in his own image and the image of God he created him; male and female he created them.”

 That’s genesis 1:27.
 Look at verse 28.
 “God blessed them.
 And God said to them, ‘Be fruitful and multiply and fill the earth and,’ then this, ‘subdue it, and have dominion over the fish of the sea, over the birds of the heavens, over every living thing that moves on the earth.’”
 What is, what does the word kingdom mean?
 What does it describe?
 If not the exercise of dominion.